myFavShrimp/turf/README.md

 ### 3. Configuration

-The configuration for turf can be specified in the Cargo.toml file using the `[package.metadata.turf]` key.
-This allows you to conveniently manage your SCSS compilation settings within your project's manifest.
+The configuration for turf can be specified in the Cargo.toml file using the `[package.metadata.turf]` and `[package.metadata.turf-dev]` keys.
+This allows you to conveniently manage your SCSS compilation settings for both development and production builds within your project's manifest.

+Both profiles offer the exact same configuration options.
+However, if you haven't specified a `[package.metadata.turf-dev]` profile, the `[package.metadata.turf]` settings will also be applied to debug builds.
+This ensures consistency in the compilation process across different build types unless you explicitly define a separate configuration for the development profile.

 Example configuration: